 Put together, the two geoelements create an interactive 3D terrain.
 On top of that newly created environment, we insert and populate 3D models of both natural components, such as vegetation, and man-made components such as buildings and roads to provide a realistic and immersive experience for trainees and system operators.

-Ultra High Resolution Visual Databases for Training at Ground Level
+Ultra High Resolution OFF-ROAD for Training at Ground Level

 Ground-level visual databases are the most complex visual databases to create and render.
 Due to a trainee’s low point of view and the fact that the entire training session occurs on the ground, overall visual quality must be ultrahigh, even up to 3 to 5 centimeters per pixel.
 Ground-level visual databases are therefore created with ultrahigh-resolution data: imagery, topography, vector data, textures, and 3D models and artifacts.